 - Automated surveillance, where the objective is to recognize and track people.

-- Image database investigations, searching image databases of licensed drivers, benefit recipients, and finding people in large news photographs and video collections, as well as searching in the Facebook social networking website.
+- Image database investigations, searching image databases of licensed drivers and benefit recipients, finding people in large news photographs and video collections, and searching in the Facebook social networking website.

 - Multimedia environments with adaptive human-computer interfaces (part of ubiquitous or context-aware systems, behaviour monitoring at childcare or centres for old people, recognizing customers, and assessing their needs).

-- Airplane‐boarding gate.
+- Aeroplane-boarding gate.
 Face recognition may be used in places of random checks merely to screen passengers for further investigation.

-- Similarly, in casinos, the strategic design of betting floors that incorporates cameras at face height with good lighting could be used not only to scan faces for identification purposes but possibly to afford the capture of images to build a comprehensive gallery for the future watch‐list, identification and authentication tasks.
+- Similarly, in casinos, the strategic design of betting floors that incorporates cameras at face height with good lighting could be used to scan faces for identification purposes and possibly to afford the capture of images to build a comprehensive gallery for the future watch‐list, identification and authentication tasks.

 - Sketch‐based face reconstruction, where law enforcement agencies in the world rely on practical methods to help crime witnesses reconstruct likenesses of faces.
 These methods range from sketch artistry to proprietary computerized composite systems.